Raviegupta/React-Practice/notes.md

     return state;    // for safety jab koi return ni hoga to undefined return na kare isliye `return state` laga dete h }
 ```
-Note:- Always remember, ye reducer function kuch na kuch return karega, if we have not returned anything then it will retuurn undefined
+Note:- Always remember, ye reducer function kuch na kuch return karega, if we have not returned anything then it will return undefined

+---

+## Q. What is useReducer Hook in react ?
+The useReducer hook in React is a `state management hook` that is an alternative to the more commonly used useState hook, especially when dealing with complex state logic in our components.
+It is inspired by the Redux library's approach to state management.

+basic overview of how useReducer works:

+#### 1. Reducer Function:
+    - The key concept of useReducer is the "reducer" function.
+    - This function takes the current state and an action as arguments and returns the new state based on that action.
+    - The reducer function follows the signature: (state, action) => newState
+#### 2. Dispatch Function:
+    - The first element is the `current state`, and the second element is a dispatch function.
+    - The dispatch function is used to dispatch actions to the reducer, triggering state updates.
+#### 3. Usage
+    - When an action is dispatched using dispatch(action), the reducer function is called with the current state and the action.
+The reducer determines how the state should change based on the action and returns the new state.